shadowsocks/shadowsocks-rust/README.md

 The `sslocal` will use a load balancing algorithm to dispatch packages to all servers.

-Start local and server shadowsocks with
+Start local and server ShadowSocks with

 ```
 cargo run --bin sslocal -- -c config.json